This page used to be home to one of the most popular posts on my wellness blog. In 2019 I decided to revamp it. Here’s why:

 We are here to learn.
 For some of us, our lessons revolve around health and healing.
-And the acceptance of what might be causing extreme mental health symptoms.

-After all of that babbling, here are my suggestions for healing from anxiety and depression:
+Here are my suggestions for healing from anxiety and depression:

 - Read books about Internal Family Systems & The Body Keeps The Score.
 If you want more suggestions contact me.

 - Cleanse the body of parasites and candida.
 Something to consider.
 Link to some amazing cleanses at the bottom.

 - Consider consulting with an intuitive.
 I work as an intuitive medium and am currently studying medical intuition.
 If you would like to learn more about my readings click here.
 Otherwise, there are a ton of intuitive out there: get your google on.